 Keeping channels open

 It’s normal for employees to have questions and concerns during a crisis.
 So it’s important to have an inclusive culture where employees feel comfortable enough to ask questions.
 Be sure to have a clear and open line of communication for these issues to be addressed in a timely manner.
 More importantly, employees should be made aware of these channels, how to use them, and what type of response they can expect.

 Crisis management doesn’t end when the crisis is over

 The end of a crisis is a huge relief for everyone involved in executing a crisis management plan.
 However, it doesn’t mean that you can simply stop crisis communication.
-Even after the immediate situation has defused, keep talking to your team about how to return to business as normal.
+Even post-crisis after the immediate situation has defused, keep talking to your team about how to return to business as normal.
 You can also use this time to evaluate the success of your crisis management plan in action and decide how to make changes to improve things next time.